About

 University of California, Merced

 Dr. Colleen C. Naughton is an Assistant Professor in Civil and Environmental Engineering at UC Merced.
-Her lab co-designs sustainable and culturally sensitive Food-Energy-Water Systems for the underserved nationally and globally.
-Dr. Naughton is the Principal Investigator behind the COVIDPoops19 global wastewater monitoring dashboard and Twitter account @COVIDPoops19.
-She is part of the Healthy Central Valley Together project expanding COVID-19 wastewater testing in the Central Valley of California for greater health equity.
+Her lab co-designs sustainable and culturally sensitive Food-Energy-Water Systems for and with the UnderServed (FEWS-US) nationally and globally.
+Dr. Naughton is the Principal Investigator behind the COVIDPoops19 global wastewater monitoring dashboard and X, formerly known as Twitter, account @COVIDPoops19.
+The COVIDPoops19 dashboard has been internationally recognized, nationally awarded, and cited.
 Dr. Naughton is also part of Wastewater SPHERE, a global data center for wastewater and SARS-CoV-2.

-- Monitoring Wastewater To Inform COVID-19 Public Health Response: A guide to methods and lessons learned from Healthy Davis Together’s experience in Davis, CA
+We developed a guide for cities, Monitoring Wastewater To Inform COVID-19 Public Health Response, based on lessons from Healthy Davis Together’s experience in Davis, CA.